MySQL CASE Statement

 MySQL evaluates each condition in the

-clause until it finds a condition whose value is TRUE
+WHEN clause until it finds a condition whose value is TRUE, then corresponding commands in the THEN clause will execute.

 If no condition is